-The fit and proper person requirement is assessed through a study performed by Compliance with the help of the HR department.
+The fit and proper person requirement is assessed through a study performed by the Corporate Governance and Compliance Department with the help of the HR Department.
 This covers a wide range of criteria, focusing on three major blocks:

-- a) Commercial and professional repute and integrity: this is evaluated considering the professional and personal experience of the person being assessed for the role performed, any convictions or other penalties for crimes, misdemeanours or administrative offences, and the existence of well-founded investigations into business or financial offences. - b) Knowledge and experience: this considers theoretical training and development, which must be of the right level and have the correct profile, particularly in relation to insurance and financial services. - c) Good governance: this is only applicable to members of the board of directors and senior management, and includes assessment of any conflicts of interest.
+- a) Commercial and professional repute and integrity: this is evaluated considering the professional and personal experience of the person being assessed for the role performed, any convictions or other penalties for crimes, misdemeanours or administrative offences, and the existence of well-founded investigations into business or financial offences. - b) Knowledge and experience: this considers theoretical training and development, which must be of the right level and have the correct profile, particularly in relation to insurance and financial services. - c) Good governance: this is only applicable to members of the Board of Directors and senior management, and includes assessment of any conflicts of interest.